sagemath/trac_to_gh/Issue 5659.md

 # Issue 5659: [with patch, needs review] Use CRT to speed up solve_mod

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5659

 Original creator: whuss